A manifestation of order and beauty in nature is called symmetry.

 Atoms are extremely small compared to the objects we usually deal with in our everyday lives.

-In fact, the typical diameter of an atom is less than a billionth of a millimetre.
+The typical diameter of an atom is about 0.1 nanometres (one ten-millionth of a millimetre).

 To give you an idea of how small atoms are, a grain of salt contains about a quintillion atoms, or if you prefer, a million million million (=1,000,000,000,000,000,000) atoms.